Chronic pain

 Talk to your doctor about developing a plan for managing your chronic pain.
 Many people find it helpful to seek advice and support from a few different types of health professionals as part of the plan.

-Your doctor may also recommend participating in a pain management program at a pain clinic.
+Your doctor may also refer you to a pain management program at a pain clinic.
 This is available through most major public hospitals, and also privately.
-Your doctor can arrange a referral.

-Some medicines can play a role in managing chronic pain:
+Some medicines can play a role in managing chronic pain.
+The type of medicine your doctor recommends depends on factors such as:

 - Paracetamol — this very effective pain-relief medicine is sometimes taken along with other medicines.
 Do not take more than the daily dose listed on the package.
 Speak to your doctor if paracetamol is not managing your pain.